Under the Fair Credit Reporting Act (15U.SC. 1681 and following):

 Credit report errors are common.
 1 out of 2 clients have credit report violations and don’t know it.
 Creditors, Collection Agencies, and Credit Reporting Agencies are mandated to utilize compliance codes when they report your data.
 That data is often times recorded inaccurately causing lower credit scores and more automated lender denials.

-Other credit repair companies have no idea how we do it or are even aware of these violations.
-They are just paper factories disputing negative information and can’t help you win money while also repairing bad credit.
+Other Credit Repair Companies have no idea how we do it or even aware of these violations.
+They are just paper factories disputing negative information and unaware of how to facilitate a financial settlement paid to you for damages for Credit Reporting Errors while also repairing bad credit.

 A recent study by the Federal Trade Center (“FTC”) found that 40 million Americans had errors on their credit reports and 20 million had serious errors on their reports.
 But only one in five consumers had an error that was corrected by a credit reporting agency after it was disputed.
 Some of the credit report errors that we see and help correct on a recurring basis include:

 Stale credit information on credit reports, especially old medical debt.